SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 # Owotrack information

-**You can find full OwoTrack FAQ [here](faq_owo.md) **
+**You can find full owoTrack FAQ [here](faq_owo.md).**

 **If you're using phones with Owo app for tracking there is minimum amount of 5 phones.
-For 1 phone use official owo driver instead**
+For 1 phone use official owo driver instead.**

-**Owo track uses local network so your internet connection is not used**
+**Owo track uses local network so your internet connection is not used.**

-**Your PC and phones should be in the same local network**
+**Your PC and phones should be in the same local network.**

-**For Owo track app you'are might need to change firewall settings, use this firewall script - [firewall.bat](/files/firewall.bat) (move to a directory without spaces or symbols in it, and run as admin)**
+**For Owo track app you'are might need to change firewall settings, use this firewall script - [firewall.bat](/files/firewall.bat) (move to a directory without spaces or symbols in it, and run as admin).**

 # Install driver, server, USB Drivers